-Most Festive Time in Europe
+Best Time for Festivals in Europe

 Germany, Austria and Prague are home to some of the best Christmas markets in the world.
-A festive atmosphere, cosy treats and Christmas joy seems to infect every city, town, and neighbourhood during this time of year.
+A festive atmosphere, cosy treats and Christmas joy seem to infect every city, town, and neighbourhood during this time of year.

 Best Time to Visit Europe for a Honeymoon